aethersx2bios/apk/README.md

 AetherSX2 is a PlayStation 2 emulator for Android that allows users to play PS2 games on supported Android devices.
 This repository provides information about the application and its features.

-> **Disclaimer:** This repository is not affiliated with or endorsed by the AetherSX2 developers or Sony Interactive Entertainment.
+> **Disclaimer:** This repository is not affiliated with or endorsed by the Sony Interactive Entertainment.

 ## Features